RipaEx/ripa-website/thankYou.md

                         Your e-mail was successfully sent
                         </p>
                         <p style="text-align: center; font-size: 28;">
-                        you will receive your XPX quote via e-mail in no more than 24 hours
+                        a RipaEx operative will reply to your enquiry in 48 hours maximum
                         </p>
                         <p></p>
                     </div>